Put-in-Bay News July 2020

 Legislators in Columbus are contemplating a liquor license that would permit sales to 4 a.m.
-The proposed “J” permit would cost $100 and allow sales until 4 a.m. on Saturdays and Sundays as opposed to the current 2:30 a.m.
-The Ohio House already passed a House Bill 674 that would allow this.
+The proposed “J” permit would cost $100 and allow sales until 4 a.m. on Saturdays and Sundays instead of 2:30 a.m.
+The Ohio House already passed House Bill 674 which would allow this.
 It now heads to the Ohio Senate.
-The bill would also make it easier to establish or expand outdoor drinking areas, permit voters to allow 24-hour liquor sales, and ban authorities from revoking the liquor license of a bar or restaurant that violated Ohio’s Coronavirus orders before June 1.
+The bill would also make it easier to establish or expand outdoor drinking areas, permit voters to allow 24-hour liquor sales and ban authorities from revoking the liquor license of a bar or restaurant that violated Ohio’s Coronavirus orders before June 1.

 Funny Money Passed on Kelleys Island

 Kelleys Island police took a report on Monday, June 22, about counterfeit $50 and $100 bills being passed on their Island.
 Police Chief Shawn Craig wrote in reference to the phony bills, “If you’re busy and you’re working as a server or bartender, you might not have the time to look hard enough.
 Take the time and make sure.”

 Put-in-Bay Police Arrest Rape Suspect Big News July 2020

 Put-in-Bay police arrested a Columbus man on Sunday, June 14, and charged him with rape and resisting arrest, according to news July 2020.
 Not many details are available besides that the victim was transported to the mainland for treatment, and the suspect was taken to the Ottawa County Jail.